-Application includes a statement of purpose, academic writing samples in English and German, GRE scores, and TOEFL results for non-native speakers.
+Application includes a statement of purpose, academic writing samples in English and German, unofficial transcripts from all undergraduate and graduate institutions attended, GRE scores, and TOEFL results for non-native speakers.

 - January 15: all MA and PhD applicants

 - April 1: non-fellowship applicants